I receive a lot of questions relating to what to do about sitting. Today, I’ll go through the 4 Best Stretches to do if you sit all day.

 Standing Full Nelson

-Interlock and open up, bringing those elbows back and looking for a light stretch in the front of the chest.
+Interlock and open up your elbows, bringing those elbows back and looking for a light stretch in the front of the chest.

 There you go, give those four stretches a go.
-I recommend for people to hold these stretches for 20 seconds and perform the stretch twice on each side alternating.
+I recommend for people to hold these stretches for 20 seconds and perform the stretch twice on each side, alternating from side to side.

 Looking at the 4 Stretch Exercises: